 See what the minimum age for online accounts are in each country and learn what features are available in our article.

 Turn your router off and then unplug it.
 Wait about a minute then plug it back in, turn it back on, and try connecting again.

-Switching to a different DNS is a techie trick that can help you if your DNS is unreliable.
+Switching to a different DNS is a trick that can help you if your DNS is unreliable.

 EA does not own or operate Google DNS or Open DNS, nor can we make any changes to their pages or systems.
 Any use of these sites or their DNS servers is at your own risk.

-If you've ruled out issues with your account or server statuses, you can troubleshoot your connection starting with these basic steps for all platforms.
+If you've ruled out issues with your account or server statuses, you can troubleshoot your connection starting with these advanced steps for all platforms.
 These are advanced networking changes.
 If you're not comfortable making these changes, contact your Internet Service Provider (ISP) for help.
 Make sure that you follow the steps in your router’s manual for specific instructions for your hardware.